Westside Boogie: 2017–present: Everythings for Sale

-In October 2017, it was announced that Boogie signed to Shady Records.
-He was featured in the digital 2017 BET Hip-Hop Awards Detroit Cypher and made an appearance behind Eminem in his solo freestyle.
-His first release from Shady Records was "Violence", a collaboration with Masego, in December 2017.
-The release was followed up by two more songs in 2018 - "Self Destruction" in May and "Deja Vu" in August.
-He has gained praise from Rihanna, Eminem and Kendrick Lamar.
+In October 2017, Boogie signed to Shady Records.
+He appeared in the digital 2017 BET Hip-Hop Awards Detroit Cypher and featured behind Eminem during his solo freestyle.

+His first release under Shady Records was the single "Violence", a collaboration with Masego, released in December 2017.
+In 2018, he released two additional singles: "Self Destruction" in May and "Deja Vu" in August.

+Boogie has received praise from artists such as Rihanna, Eminem, and Kendrick Lamar.

-Boogie is currently managed by Love Renaissance (LVRN).
-He opened for 6lack alongside Tierra Whack on 6lack's world tour.
-Boogie's debut album, Everythings for Sale, was released on January 25 with melodic singles like "Rainy Days", "Silent Ride" and "Self Destruction".
-The album includes guest appearances from Eminem, 6lack, and JID, among others.
+He is managed by Love Renaissance (LVRN) and joined 6lack and Tierra Whack on 6lack's world tour in 2018.

+Boogie's debut studio album, Everythings for Sale, was released on January 25, 2019.
+The project features the singles "Rainy Days", "Silent Ride", and "Self Destruction", and includes guest appearances from Eminem, 6lack, and JID, among others.